ghcn345/Coronavirus-Prediction/README.md

 ![graph](/images/death.jpeg)

 ## Evaluation
-SARIMAX with opitmized hyperparameters by Gridsearch and LSTM Networks show better RMSE and MAE results.
+All models are evaluated by RMSE and MAE.

 ![graph](/images/lstm.jpeg)

 ## Deployment
-Web app can be furtherly tested and released.
+1. LSTM Networks serve as the best model for coronavirus prediction with small RMSE and MAE.
+2. SARIMAX with opitmized hyperparameters by Gridsearch also work well for the prediction.
+3. Due to limited known condtions, it is difficult to make precise predictions.
+4. It shows less death and positive cases at weekends and more cases on Monday.

 ## For More Information